nzmksk/bs-hr-genie-mobile/README.md

 ## Installation
 1. Clone the repository.
 2. Open the project in your preferred Flutter development environment.
-3. Create an `.env` file and write `exprot baseUrl="YOUR_BASEURL:2000"` write your own IP address if you're using physical phone otherwise just type `localhost`
+3. Create a `.env` file and write `export baseUrl="YOUR_BASEURL:2000"` Write your IP address if you're using a physical phone otherwise type `localhost`
 4. Run `flutter pub get` to fetch the required dependencies.
 5. Connect a physical device or start an emulator.
 6. Run `flutter run` to launch the application on the device or emulator.

 ## Backend Installation
 1. Download the backend from the [Backend-Server Side Repository](https://github.com/nzmksk/bs-hr-genie-server).
-2. Follow the instructions in the backend repository's README to set up and run the backend server.
+2. Follow the instructions in the backend repository's README to set up and run the server.
 3. Update the necessary API endpoints in the Flutter project to connect to the running backend server.

 ## Usage